ALK5- and TGFBR2-independent role of ALK1 in the pathogenesis of hereditary hemorrhagic telangiectasia type 2

 Digital Object Identifier (DOI)

 Park, Sung O.; Young, Jae Lee; Seki, Tsugio; Hong, Kwon Ho; Fliess, Naime; Jiang, Zhigang; Park, Alice; Wu, Xiaofang; Kaartinen, Vesa; Roman, Beth L.; and Oh, S. Paul, "ALK5- and TGFBR2-independent role of ALK1 in the pathogenesis of hereditary hemorrhagic telangiectasia type 2" (2008).
-Neurobiology.
+Translational Neuroscience.
 698.